-- Sales & Distribution Management, S.L.
-Gupta, EXCEL BOOKS. - Sales Management, M.V.Kulkarni, EPH.
+- 1. Sales & Distribution Management, S.L.
+Gupta, EXCEL BOOKS. - 2.
+Sales Management, M.V.Kulkarni, EPH.

-• Physical Distribution Management, M.V.Kulkarni, EPH.
+1. Physical Distribution Management, M.V.Kulkarni, EPH.

 S.No.
-Course Outcome Progra Program Outcome Program Specific Outcome Statement PO1 PO2 PO3 PO4 PO5 PSO1 PSO2 PSO3 PSO4 PSO5 CO1 The purpose of this course is to acquaint the students with the concepts which are helpful in developing and managing sales force and marketing channels so as to gain competitive advantage.
+Course Outcome Progra m Out come Program Specific Outcome Statement PO1 PO2 PO3 PO4 PO5 PSO1 PSO2 PSO3 PSO4 PSO5 CO1 The purpose of this course is to acquaint the students with the concepts which are helpful in developing and managing sales force and marketing channels so as to gain competitive advantage.
 3 2 2 3 3 2 1 CO2 The course is designed to familiarize students with the concepts, techniques and the practical aspects of the key decision making variables in distribution channel management.
 1 2 3 1 3 2 1 CO3 Recognize and demonstrate the significant responsibilities of sales person as a KEY individual.
 3 1 3 1 1 2 CO4 Describe and Formulate strategies to effectively manage company's sales operations.
 2 2 3 1 1 2 CO5 Evaluate the role of Sales manager and his/ her responsibilities in recruiting, motivating, managing and leading sales team.
-1 3 1 3 2 1 1 1

-Low Correlation; 2- Moderate Correlation; 3- Substantial Correlation
+1 3 1 3 2 1 1 1 1 orrelatio n; 2- Mode rate Correlation ; 3- Subs stantial Correlation

-SUBJECT: (ELECTIVE VI, MARKETING) RURAL MARKETING AND INTERNATIONAL MARKETING
+SUBJECT: (ELECTIVE VI, MARKETING) RURAL AND INTERNATIONAL MARKETING